Industrial unrest: 36 arrested over attacks on joint forces

 Amirul Haque Amin, president of National Garment Workers Federation, yesterday said the government should go tough against the troublemakers in the garment sector rather than being tough on the workers.

-He also said that the factory owners should be more responsible in fulfilling the workers' 18-points demand.
+He also said that the factory owners should be more responsible in fulfilling the workers' 18-point demand.

 Nazma Akter, president of Sammilito Garment Sramik Federation, said normalcy is returning to the Ashulia industrial belt gradually as no major labour unrest was reported yesterday.